andreivo/CicadaProject/docs/_docs/gii/gii-getting-started.md

     public static final String DATAPATH = "../DATA/";
 }
 ```

-<b>PS:</b> DATAPATH refers to the path where the files will be saved in CSV format with the messages that will be received.
-It is a simplified simulation of data persistence.
+{% include alert.html type="warning" content="DATAPATH refers to the path where the files will be saved in CSV format with the messages that will be received.
+It is a simplified simulation of data persistence." %}

 ## Message Format